hujhax/austin-improv-wiki/Galactic.md

 ## Summary
 ### Press Blurb
-This is their bio from the [[2012 Out of Bounds]] web site:
-<blockquote><p>"Galactic is husband and wife Joshua Gill and Lisa Jackson.
-Using deep character work, they explore the straight/absurd and absurd/absurd dynamics.
-Often the worlds of different characters they create will collide.</p>

-<p>Both Josh and Lisa have a deep abiding love for science fiction, and the heart of Galactic started in the genre.
-It is not uncommon for their shows to feature alien/human relationships, time travel, deep space, and alternate universes.
-Each of their shows is a unique journey into their demented minds and often their loving relationship as well."</p></blockquote>
+<blockquote><p>Husband and wife improv comedy duo, Lisa Jackson and Josh Gill, are prominent performers and instructors in the Austin improv scene.
+They bring the fun and absurdity of their relationship to the stage as Galactic.</p></blockquote>

 ## Media
 ### Video